 In both ways, if you delete the layer mask, then you can retain the actual layer.
 So, it is a non-destrutive method for cropping layers.

 READ MORE : How to Add Watermark in Photoshop?

-You can use any of these three methods to crop a single layer in photoshop without cropping the entire image.
-I find the Smart Object method and the Layer mask method to be better than the marquee tool method.
+Now, you know how to crop a layer in photoshop.
+So, use any of these three methods to crop a single layer without cropping the entire image.
+I find the Smart Object method and the Layer mask method to be better than the Marquee tool method.